Medicine MD - Fact file

 Contact telephone: +44 (0)161 275 5688

 Applicants also require a University of Manchester academic supervisor.
 A project proposal for the MD has to be discussed and agreed with that supervisor and approved by a postgraduate committee in the relevant research group.
-Prior to submitting a formal MD application candidates are strongly encouraged to discuss their research proposal with their academic supervisor.
+Prior to submitting a formal MD application candidates are strongly encouraged to discuss their research proposal with their academic supervisor and have ethical approval in progress.

 If a suitable academic supervisor is not immediately identifiable candidates can search the Faculty Institute sites to identify a suitable research centre and academic.
 All academic staff have extensive profiles providing a summary of their current research and publications.
 Applicants should contact the academic concerned with an updated CV and brief abstract outline of their MD study proposal.

-Once a suitable supervisor has been identified and they have agreed to consider your full application, the MD Guidance for Applicants (pdf, 47KB) document should be read through, followed by a formal application which should be submitted on-line.
+Once a suitable supervisor has been identified and they have agreed to consider your full application, the MD Guidance for Applicants (pdf, 47KB) document should be read through, followed by a formal application.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|